Help us improve your experience.

 Yes

 AutoVPN networks that use secure tunnel interfaces in point-to-point mode support IPv6 addresses for traffic selectors and for IKE peers.
-AutoVPN in point-to-multipoint mode does not support IPv6 traffic.
+AutoVPN in point-to-multipoint mode supports IPv6 traffic.

 Group VPN